-Since 2016, researchers from the College of Staten Island, led by Dr. Lisa Manne and Dr. Dick Veit, have operated a bird banding station at Freshkills Park each summer.
+Since 2016, researchers from the College of Staten Island, led by Dr. Lisa Manne and Dr. Richard Veit, have operated a bird banding station at Freshkills Park each summer.
 The researchers have banded over 20 species of birds at Freshkills Park, including the indigo bunting, hairy woodpecker, and yellow warbler.

 Birds are very active early in the morning, so researchers arrive at Freshkills Park at 5:00 a.m. for banding.
 For the next four hours, they catch birds using mist nets and add little identification tags to their legs before releasing them.
 This means that when and if birds are later recaptured, researchers will be able to learn information about their productivity and survival.
 If the birds are recaptured in a different region from where they were originally tagged, researchers can also learn about their movement patterns.